Skip to content

 └── webdataset/ # Curated and sharded webdataset

 You can then invoke the function to perform data curation on your S3 bucket.
-For subsequent steps such as splitting, captioning, recaptioning, and sharding, the same command structure is used—only the JSON configuration file changes to specify the particular functionality being executed by the cloud function.
+For subsequent steps--such as splitting, captioning, recaptioning, and sharding--the same command structure is used; you only need to change the JSON configuration file to specify the particular functionality of the cloud function.

 cosmos-curate nvcf function invoke-function --data-file <path_to_your_json_file> --s3-config-file <path_to_file_containing_a_single_aws_cred>